Miguel0112VF/PythonFinal/README.md

 There's some other additional stuff in the repository that I didn't put into here.

-Part 7 is in the file called.....
+Part 7 is in the file called PythonExamFinal.py and another method is also seen in the end of the PythonExamFinal.ipynb.

 # Observed Substrings
 string = 'ATTTGGATT'